Harbor Creek School District

 The Harbor Creek School District is the public kindergarten-through-12th grade education system for Harborcreek, Pennsylvania.
 The school district is one of 501 school districts in the Commonwealth of Pennsylvania.
 By state law, the district has nine school board members in addition to its central administration.
 The district is composed of one high school, one junior high school and three elementary schools with approximately 2,000 students district wide.
-For the 2014-2015 school year, the district had a budget of nearly $29.7 million.

 Administration

-Board of Education
+Board of education

 School board members serve a term of four years.
 Elections are those positions are held in odd numbered years with the primary election in May and the general election in November.
 Elections for officers (president and vice president) are held annually, at the board's reorganization meeting, typically on the first Monday in December.
 The treasurer is elected by board members at the board meeting in July.
-The board members for 2016 were as follows, with office held:
+The board members for 2024 are as follows, with office held: